Here’s Our Rant About Inuvo, Inc. (INUV)

-Inuvo, Inc. (AMEX:INUV) went down by -3.88% from its latest closing price compared to the recent 1-year high of $1.11.
-The company’s stock price has collected -2.32% of loss in the last five trading sessions.
-Press Release reported on 08/31/20 that LD Micro — 360 Companies Set to Present this Week
+Inuvo, Inc. (AMEX:INUV) went up by 3.35% from its latest closing price compared to the recent 1-year high of $1.11.
+The company’s stock price has collected 1.23% of gains in the last five trading sessions.
+Press Release reported 0 hour ago that Inuvo to Present at Lake Street’s 4th Annual (BIG4) Virtual Conference on September 17, 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.